voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 ![](/assets/article_images/2017-12-06-the-long-tail-of-political-participation/LongTail.png)

-Massive winners on the top, called the **tall head**, and then many more participants with less individual percentages of the whole, called the **long tail**.
+Massive winners on the top, called the **Head**, and then many more participants with less individual percentages of the whole, called the **Long Tail**.

 Power laws show up all over nature, especially in competitive markets like product sales, play counts of songs on the radio, or populations of cities.